What is checked in a car MOT test?

 Warning lights

 The tester will check if any key warning lights are permanently illuminated.
-This includes for power steering, airbags, ABS, ESC/stability control, low tyre pressure and the engine ECU warning light.
+This includes for power steering, airbags, anti-lock brakes (ABS), electronic stability control (ESC), low tyre pressure and the engine ECU warning light.
 Our guide explains what every car dashboard warning light means.

 Wipers and washers